nazmulidris/developerlife.com/_posts/2021-11-05-ink-v3-advanced.md

 To get started w/ Ink v3 please checkout this [introductory article][1.5].

-> ### ⚠️ This isn't a reference for: React, Node.js, TypeScript, CSS
+> ### ⚠️ This isn't a reference for React, Node.js, TypeScript, or CSS
 >
 > Learn more about these topics on [developerlife.com][1.4]:
 >